hyperledger/iroha/docs/source/api/commands.rst

     "1", "Could not add asset quantity", "Internal error happened", "Try again or contact developers" "2", "No such permissions", "Command's creator does not have permission to add asset quantity", "Grant the necessary permission"
     "3", "No such asset", "Cannot find asset with such name or such precision", "Make sure asset id and precision are correct"
-    "4", "Summation overflow", "Resulting amount of asset is greater than the system can support", "Make sure that resulting amount is less than 2^256"
+    "4", "Summation overflow", "Resulting amount of asset is greater than the system can support", "Make sure that resulting amount is less than 2^(256 - precision)"

 Add peer
 --------